Insertional Achilles Tendinopathy Surgery

 - Post op appointment to assess range of motion.

-- You can weight-bear as tolerated in the boot without wedges.
+- You can weight-bear as tolerated in a normal supported sneaker.

 - Physiotherapy for active plantarflexion and dorsiflexion to neutral, resisted inversion/eversion with the foot in neutral, and proprioception training (pain-free).

-- From 4 months, light jogging can commence if there is no pain.
+- Light jogging can commence if there is no pain.

 - You can walk bare footed.

-- When the leg feels back to normal and the same as the other leg, you can start sport-specific training and heavy labour work.
+- When the leg feels back to normal and the same as the other leg, you can start sport-specific training.

 When Can I Return To Sport?